severalnines/docs/user-guide/mysql/backup.rst

 	- How the backup was created, either mysqldump or xtrabackup.

 * **Backup Path**
-	- The backup file path on ClusterControl node.
+	- The backup file path (absolute path) on the ClusterControl node.
+The backup file will be copied to the target node during restoration.

 * **Tmp Dir**
-	- Temporary storage for ClusterControl to prepare the big.
+	- Temporary storage for ClusterControl to prepare the restoration data.
 It must be as big as the expected MySQL data directory.
+ClusterControl will check if it has enough disk space to work on before proceed with the restoration.

 * **Bootstrap cluster from the restored node?**
 	- Toggle to ON if you want ClusterControl to automatically re-bootstrap the cluster on the restored node.